zalenix/portaldocs/portal-sdk/generated/top-extensions-alerting.md

 * **severity**:  The priority of the alert.
 An alert that is prioritized as severity 1 receives immediate attention due to factors like portal outage.
 Lower severity alerts are priorized appropriately.

 * **exclusion**:  This only applies to blades or parts.
+Specifies what blades or parts cannot send this alert.
+Developers  can either use an inclusion model and specify the names to include,  or use an exclusion model and specify the names to exclude.

+* **inclusion**:  This only applies to blades or parts.
 Specifies what blades or parts can send this alert.
 Developers  can either use an inclusion model and specify the names to include,  or use an exclusion model and specify the names to exclude.

 Availability alerts will trigger when **minFailureUserCount**, **minFailureCount**, and **minAvailability** are met or exceeded.
 In the previous example, the alert assesses the data that was accumulated during last hour for the extension, blade or part.
 Based on that data, the critical configuration will only fire when five or more unique users encounter five or more failure occurrences and the total availability decreasses to 80%.
 If all of these conditions are met, then a severity 3 alert will be opened and sent to the team that owns the blade or part.